 There is much a pregnant woman can do to take care of herself during pregnancy.
 If she has any questions about diet, the use of drugs or nutritional supplements, physical activity, and sexual intercourse during pregnancy, she can talk with her doctor or other health care practitioner.

 During pregnancy, the woman’s diet should be adequate and nutritious.
 If she does not consume enough nutrients for herself and the fetus, nutrients first go to nourish the fetus.
 However, adding about 250 calories to the daily diet is usually enough to provide nourishment for both.
 Most of the extra calories should be protein.
 The diet should be well-balanced and include fresh fruits, grains, and vegetables.
 Cereals that are high in fiber and low in sugar are a good choice.
 Seafood contains nutrients that are important for the growth and development of the fetus.
 However, pregnant women should choose seafood that is low in mercury.
 See Mercury in seafood Mercury in seafood Some risk factors are present before women become pregnant.
-These risk factors include Certain physical characteristics, such as age, and social characteristics of women Problems in a previous... read more for more information.
+These risk factors include Certain physical characteristics, such as age and weight Problems in a previous pregnancy, including the... read more for more information.

 In the United States, most women get enough salt in their diet, without adding salt to their food at the table.
 Commercially prepared foods often contain excessive amounts of salt and should be consumed sparingly.